unglaublicherdude/ansible-build-and-push-docker-image/Readme.md

 It will fail, if the dependency is not installed.

+If you don't want to push your image into a registry, use the transfer function of this playbook.
+The image will be exported (docker save), transfered to the server and imported (docker load).
+It will even tag it on the server as it would be in a registry.

 ## Changelog

 v2.0.0 (06.04.2018)
- * You can now also Transfer an Image to a server without going through a registry.
+ * You can now also transfer an image to a server without going through a registry.

 ## Installation